 Customer Project name Bucket chain excavator ERs (K) 800 SUEK, Russia Open-cast mine Nazarovo 1994

 Excavator in open-cast mine Nazarovo

 The machine is equipped with 6 crawlers for operation in a Siberian coal mine.
 Further features of this special design include:

 - Working in block mode with 3-part bucket ladder for deep and high cut operation

 - High specific digging force with 630 kW installed power at the bucket chain drive for excavating hard coal in winter conditions

 - Special design for mechanical and electrical parts for operation in a region with temperatures down to minus 40° C

 1,400 lm3/h 2,250 lm3/h hard coal 19 m 16 m 23.5 m 630 kW 36 800 l 29.2 min-1 1.22 m/s 35 m 100 kPa

-TAKRAF announces the recent receipt of an important project award for the supply of two High-Pressure Grinding Rolls (HPGRs) for a cement plant in...
+TAKRAF announces the receipt of an important project award for the design and supply of a tandem rotary railcar dumper and the design, supply and...